PyThaiNLP/pythainlp/README.md

 PyThaiNLP is python module like nltk , but It's working with thai language.

-It's support python 3.4 +.
+It's support python 2.7 and Python 3

 ### Project status